davidxmoody/davidxmoody.com/src/posts/2016-06-08-blinkist-book-review-influence.md

 For my third Blinkist book summary, I chose [Influence](https://www.blinkist.com/en/books/influence-en.html) by Robert B. Cialdini.

-I bought this book on Kindle about 4 years ago but only ever read the fist two or three chapters.
-I've always wanted to finish it since then and this was a good opportunity to see what else was in the book.
+I bought this book on Kindle about 4 years ago but only read the fist three chapters.
+I've always wanted to finish it and this was a good opportunity to see what else was in the book.

 <!--more-->

 ## Opening examples

-Interesting opening example of female turkeys which, upon hearing a "cheap-cheap" sound, will automatically assume that the thing making it is their children.
+Interesting opening example of female turkeys which, upon hearing a "cheap-cheap" sound, will automatically assume that the thing making it is their child.
 Even if it's actually a polecat with a tape recorder strapped to it.
 It's meant to illustrate that all animals have certain shortcut behaviours and humans are no exception.

 The next example is when a gem-store owner accidentally doubled the price of some jade rather than halving it.
 It quickly sold out.
 It's meant to highlight the fact that humans have the shortcut of: "price indicates quality".
-Even though it was still the same jewellery, people assumed it was better because it now cost more.
+Even though it was still the same jewellery, people assumed it was better because it cost more.

 ## The rule of reciprocation